OA in France

 - Centre pour la Communication Scientifique Directe (CCSD) : the CNRS unit operating the HAL software and all the institutionnal portals hosted by HAL (120 in total).

-- Centre pour l’Edition Electronique Ouverte (CLEO) : a joint unit service operating the Revues.org platform.
+- Centre pour l’Edition Electronique Ouverte (CLEO) : a joint research and service unit operating the OpenEdition platform.

 - BSN: the Ministry of Higher Education and Research has launched this initiative in 2009.
 It is composed of 10 working groups gathering all the French stokeholders of research and scientific information.
 2 working groups are specifically working on OA (BSN 4) and on research data (BSN 10).
 The general goal of these working groups is to provide up to date information and tools on scientific information to researchers and students.

 - Couperin : the french academic consortium that brings together more than 250 members (teaching and research institutions), has initiated a working group on Open Access (GTAO).
-In 2015, a new website dedicated to Open Access has been launched by this group.
+In 2015, a new website dedicated to Open Access has been launched by this group: http://openaccess.couperin.org/.

 - SPARC and DOAJ